todar/VBA-Arrays/README.md

     Debug.Print A.ToString

     ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+    ' NOTE: THESE FUNCTIONS BELOW ARE NOT AS EFFICIENT AS LOOPING, JUST MORE CONVENIENT '
     ' MAPPING WILL USE EXCELS EVALUATE FUNCTION, TO TAKE A STRING AND DO ' BASIC FORMULAS TO EACH ITEM IN THE ARRAY, AND RETURN A NEW ARRAY.
     ' EXAMPLE BELOW IS UPPER CASE EACH ITEM.
-NOTE: {} IS WHERE THE ELEMENT WILL GO.
+    ' NOTE: ${} IS WHERE THE ELEMENT WILL GO.
+YOU CAN PASS IN A DIFFERENT KEY AS WELL.
     ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-    A.pArray = A.Map("upper({})")
+    A = A.Map("upper(${})")

-    'LETS SEE THE RESULTS USING THE JOIN FUNCTION.
-(RUNS VBA JOIN FUNCTION) Debug.Print A.Join(", ")
+    Debug.Print A.toString(", ")

+    'FOR EACH IS THE SAME AS MAP, HOWEVER IT MANIPULATES THE ORIGINAL ARRAY.
+DOESN'T RETURN ANYTHING A.forEach("${} & "" are good!""")
+    Debug.Print A.toString(", ")

     'EXAMPLES WITH NUMBERS
-    A.EmptyAndRedim
-    A.push 1
-    A.push 2
-    A.push 3

-    A.pArray = A.Map("SUM(2 * {})")
+    A = empty
+    A.push 1, 2, 3, 4

+    A.forEach("SUM(2 * ${})")
-    Debug.Print A.Join(", ")
+    Debug.Print A.toString(", ")

-    'FOR EACH LOOPS THROUGH AND CALLS A FUNCTION.
-A WAY OF DOING A CALLBACK FUNCTION.
-(NOT SUGGESTED FOR LARGE ARRAYS) A.forEach "ArrayForEach"

-End Sub

-'SUB TESTING forEach.
-Note, this is not the most effective way of looping arrays.
-Mostly used for on the spot coding..
-Public Sub ArrayForEach(Element As Variant)

-    Debug.Print Element Is TypeName(Element)
+    'REDUCE USES X AS EACH ELEMENT, AND Y AS THE ACCUMILATION.
+YOU CAN USE IT TO DO THING SUCH AS ADD EACH ELEMENT TOGETHER.
+    A.reduce "X + Y"

+    'YOU CAN FILTER ON YOUR ARRAY
+    A.filter "X > 10"

+    'NOTE: NEED TO ADD EXAMPLES OF THE TOOLS USED FOR 2D ARRAYS!!

 End Sub

 ```